Peppermint

 • Acts as a natural expectorant to help clear mucus

 The herb’s medicinal power comes from three key compounds: menthol, menthone, and menthyl acetate.
-Menthol creates the characteristic cooling sensation by interacting with cold receptors in your body.
+Menthol creates that characteristic cooling sensation by interacting with cold receptors in your body.
 This same mechanism helps ease discomfort and opens airways.

 When consumed as tea or used in smoking blends, peppermint works efficiently.
-Oral consumption allows compounds to work through your digestive tract.
+Oral consumption allows compounds to travel through your digestive tract.
 Inhaled forms deliver volatile oils directly to respiratory passages for faster relief.

 History and Folklore